MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 |putLocalObject|Put an object from the local R session and load it into the remote R session|
 |getRemoteWorkspace|Take all objects from the remote R session and load them into the local R session|
 |putLocalWorkspace|Take all objects from the local R session and load them into the remote R session|

+## About authenticated access to mrsdeploy operations

+Deployment and administration tasks require an authenticated connection.
+Authentication of a user identity is handled via Active Directory.
+R Server will never store or manage usernames and passwords.

+For authentication, you can choose from the following approaches, which are valid on all supported platforms:

+- **remoteLogin()** using an on-premises Active Directory server on your network
+- **remoteLoginAAD()** using Azure Active Directory in the cloud

+For on premises Active Directory, users will need to authenticate via the `/user/login` API, passing a username and password.

+Both Active Directory and Azure Active Directory return an access token.
+This access token is then passed in the request header of every subsequent mrsdeploy request.
+If the user does not provide a valid login, an HTTP 401 status code is returned.

+In general, all mrsdeploy operations are available to authenticated users.
+There is currently no role-based authorization model that specifically allows or denies specific operations.
+Destructive tasks, such as deleting a web service from a remote execution command line, are available only to the user who initially created the service.

+The remote command line allows you to directly interact with an R Server 9.0.1 instance on another machine.
+You can enter 'R' code just as you would in a local R console.
+R code entered at the remote command line executes on the remote server.
+Switching between the local command line and the remote command line is done using these functions: `pause()` and `resume()`.
+To establish a remote session, you must issue a remote login request, which in turn authenticates your user identity on the remote server.

 ## How to create a remote session